nylonee/unity-standard-shader-mobile/README.md

 ## Important Notes
  * Tested on Unity 5.4.0f3
  * Doesn't support shadow casting
+ * Something's wrong with Normal mapping.
+I'm working on it!
  * No other lighting (except lightmaps) are passed in.
 If you need more lighting options, consider using a different shader.